Commands

 - Ensures workspace is initialized

-- Writes
+--task(required with--clone-from) - Writes

 active-domainandactive-tasktoconfig.yaml - Ensures the symlink exists at